bvadorno/bvadorno.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Senior Lecturer in Robotics at The University of Manchester and Sellafield / Royal Academy of Engineering Senior Research Fellow in Cooperative Legged Robots in Challenging Environments
+subtitle: _Senior Lecturer in Robotics and Sellafield / Royal Academy of Engineering Senior Research Fellow in Cooperative Legged Robots in Challenging Environments_

 profile:
   align: right